 The alignment problem without a discontinuity

-More recently, Paul Christiano and Katja Grace have argued that, even if there is no discontinuity, AI misalignment still poses a risk of negatively affecting the long-term trajectory10 of earth-originating intelligent life.
+More recently, Paul Christiano and Katja Grace have argued that, even if there is no discontinuity, AI misalignment still poses a risk of negatively affecting the long-term trajectory of earth-originating intelligent life.
 According to this argument, once AIs do nearly all productive work, humans are likely to lose control of this trajectory to the AIs.
 Christiano and Grace argue that (i) solving the alignment problem and (ii) reducing competitive pressures to deploy AI would help ensure that human values continue to shape the future.

 In terms of our three properties: Christiano and Grace drop the discontinuity hypothesis, but continue to view the alignment problem as the source of AI risk.
 It’s unclear whether the risks they have in mind would qualify as existential.